top of page

 A rising tide raises all boats, both legacy and new boats.
 A falling tide drops the legacy boats, and the new boats will not come.

-The mega force solutions are meant as adaptation solution ideas.
+The mega force solutions are meant as adaptation solutions.
 The solutions include both a proactive, community-based immigration program and an active continuing education program.
 You may ask, why? - If we have any unemployment, why would the U.S. want to build immigration capacity?
 The reality is, even during a pandemic, the U.S. economy is dependent on transitioning existing skills and providing needed new skills.
 Also, unemployment is just an average.
 It is decidedly not evenly distributed across all communities or industries.
-As we discussed above, the intangibles-based economy is growing quickly and in great need of diverse skills.
+As we discussed above, the intangibles-based economy is growing quickly and is in great need of diverse skills.

 If you are still uncertain about immigration, think of it this way: Would you a) rather have an overall larger, but a thinner slice of a growing pie OR b) would you rather have an overall smaller, but a thicker slice of a shrinking pie.
 Economists and community planners will generally choose growth.
-The expectation is that growth is more healthy for an economy and its citizens, especially compared to the shrinking alternative.
+The expectation is that growth is healthier for an economy and its citizens, especially compared to the shrinking alternative.
 As a practical matter and to be managed in the solution rollout, it is our nature to confuse a “thicker” but shrinking pie slice as desirable.
 Our shrinking pie nature is caused by a cognitive bias known as availability bias.
 Our relative pie slice size is salient.
 It is pretty easy to compare our own economic situation to our neighbors.
 We can see the size of their home and the cars they drive.
-Where as the overall pie size, like a cities’ overall economic growth, is much less salient. (or less “available”) Our source of comparison is often intensely local, laced with fear and uncertainty.
+Whereas the overall pie size, like a city’s overall economic growth, is much less salient. (or less “available”) Our source of comparison is often intensely local, laced with fear and uncertainty.
 Please see the Bob and Henry example.
 While there may be some short-term uncertainty, Henry and his family will ultimately benefit from growth.
 Bob may feel more certain in the short run, but his community income decline will negatively impact Bob and his family.

 The following mega force solutions are meant to be high-level thought starters.
-While solution particulars need to be debated, hopefully, we can agree mega force-related changes are needed.
+While solution particulars need to be debated, hopefully, we can agree that mega force-related changes are needed.

-Mega Force 1 idea - Population Acceleration
+Mega Force 1 solution - Population Acceleration

-Title - The Community Invitation program
+Title - The Community Invitation Program

-The big idea - actively increase the U.S. population via a proactive immigration program.
+The program: Actively increase the U.S. population via a proactive immigration program.
 Give local communities immigration planning control.
 This has the effect of encouraging a healthy transition in terms of proactively managing the MF1 reality.
 As suggested in the graphic, the increasing population also has great economic merit to increase U.S. productivity, output, and efficiency for all AND with negligible security impact to legacy citizens.
 The bottom line, the biggest threat to the future economic might of the United States is a declining population base.
 The good news is, people from outside the U.S. want to live and work in U.S. communities with unfilled job needs.
 The new population leverages the money multiplier to increase the tax base, business revenues, and community services.
 It is a win/win!

-How do we do this? - The federal government will provide community invitation tax credits for local communities.
+How do we do this? - The federal government will provide community investment tax credits for local communities.
 (Along the lines of the existing Low Income Housing Tax Credit mechanism) The credit payment eligibility is for up to 2 years and is paid annually in arrears.
 The time period coincides with a reasonable time for the immigrant employee to get settled and get productive.
 The intent is to provide tax incentives for local communities to attract and retain immigrant human resource talent.
 Every community's planning needs are different.
-Some need teachers, some need domestic workers, some need construction workers, some need information-based workers, etc. Also, sometimes needs are unexpected and immediate. (like remediation after a natural disaster) The following graphic is an immigration forecast from the Brookings Institute.
+Some need teachers, some need domestic workers, some need construction workers, some need information-based workers, etc. Also, sometimes needs are unexpected and immediate. (like remediation after a natural disaster) The following graphic is an immigration forecast from the Brookings Institution.
 It is mentioned:

 "The projections show that the current level of immigration is essential for our nation’s future growth, especially in sustaining the younger population." - William Frey

 The community will target immigrant population growth based on their specific planning needs.
-The community will partner with local business needs to inform their planning.
+The community will partner with local businesses to inform their planning.
 The federal government will manage the overall immigration process for entry in the U.S., with the most important element being a valid “Community Invitation.”
 This will be initiated by participating U.S. communities.
-The community may issue the invitation after the candidate is interviewed and validated. (skills, criminal background check, etc.) It is expected the scope of an issued Community Invitation includes dependent family members (e.g., spouse and dependent children) It is expected the interview and validation process will be a substantially virtual process.
+The community may issue the invitation after the candidate is interviewed and validated. (skills, criminal background check, etc.) It is expected that the scope of an issued Community Invitation includes dependent family members (e.g., spouse and dependent children) It is expected that the interview and validation process will be a substantially virtual process.

-This has the added benefit of the community and individual choice.
+This has the added benefit of community and individual choice.
 That is, some communities may wish to opt out of the Community Invitation program.
 Others may have changing, higher, or lower needs.
 The Community Invitation is meant to be flexible based on community human resource needs.
 For communities lagging in terms of MF1 transition, the federal government may increase tax credit value as a community incentive.
 Also, as per the “Bob and Henry” example, Bob may not want to move and may be content to stay in his “shrinking pie” community.
 No problem, as the community invitation program is an enabler for those motivated to move to an “expanding pie” community.

-Mega Force 2 idea: Information Age Education
+Mega Force 2 solution: Information Age Education

 Title - The National Continuing Education (NCE) program

 How do we do this? - Continuing Education (CE) is traditionally the domain of employers and professional certification programs.
 For example, accounting firms and the AICPA have a structured CE program (9) to ensure accountants are fully versed in their discipline.
-The idea is to create a national support infrastructure to provide education grants and CE infrastructure so most U.S. citizens may participate.
+The idea is to create a national support infrastructure to provide education grants and CE infrastructure so that most U.S. citizens may participate.

 Infrastructure includes the recordation of certified CE hours and related certifications.
 CE grants will reimburse eligible citizens for CE training.
 CE curriculum is based on employer demand and grant eligibility is based on need.
 CE hours may be aggregated for curriculum-based certifications.
-All CEs and certifications are transferable across employers as related to demanded skills.
+All CEs and certifications are transferable across employers as related to the demanded skills.
 This will be separate from the college and student lending systems.

 5. Conclusion

 There are a couple of mega forces uniquely playing out in the United States.
-This article identifies two high impact and fundamental forces at play in our everyday lives.
+This article identifies two high-impact and fundamental forces at play in our everyday lives.
 Finally, two high-level solutions are provided to accelerate adaptation to the mega force reality.
 From our sanitation worker example, both mega force solutions will help Bob, Henry, and their communities as they adapt to a changing world.
 Keep in mind, mega forces have been in play for decades or centuries.
 It is not too late to make meaningful changes to embrace mega force reality.

 Afterword: This article may leave you with the thought: “Hey Hulett, this is interesting, but our political system is a mess.
 Don’t we need to fix our political system to make any mega force solution effective?”
 Good question.
 I have 2 thoughts: 1) I am an optimist and I feel like we need to start somewhere.
 I’m a big fan of acting and making mid-course corrections as we go.
 2) I do not disagree that our political system has challenges.
 Please see my article Your vote does not matter as much as it should. for thoughts on the core political system's challenges and improvement solutions.